WhiteShadow13/FIJJJAL/rfid/readme.md

 * Wait the presence of a RFID tag

-    The first instruction initialize the detection, it enables IRQ on detect and waits a tag.
+    The first instruction initializes the detection, it enables IRQ to be on detect and waits for a tag.
 If there is one, we "ask" the state of the tag.
 The request method returns `True` if the tag is **not** present.
-If request is successful, we can call the next instruction.
+If the request is successful, we can call the next instruction.

     ```
     object.wait_for_tag()